-Email forensics is the practice of collecting, analyzing and reporting on digital information in a way that is legally admissible.
+Email forensics is the practice of collecting, analyzing, and reporting on digital information in a legally admissible way.
 It can be used in the detection and prevention of crime and in any dispute where evidence is stored digitally.
-E-mail has emerged as the most important application on the internet for communication of messages, delivery of documents and carrying out of transactions and is used not only from computers but many other electronic gadgets like mobile phones.
-Over a period of years, e-mail protocols have been secured through several security extensions and producers.
+An E-mail has emerged as the most important application on the internet for communication of messages, delivery of documents, and carrying out of transactions and is used not only from computers but many other electronic gadgets like mobile phones.
+Over the years, e-mail protocols have been secured through several security extensions and producers.
 However, cybercriminals continue to misuse it for illegitimate purposes.
 Owing to the omnipresence of emails, the arena of email forensics has become largely significant.

 Many Sources for Email Evidence